-Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrupted all our subject areas to varying degrees.
+The continued impact of Covid-19 both in terms of attendance, SEMH needs, and the continued attainment gap are key barriers.
 As evidenced in schools across the country, school closure was most detrimental to our disadvantaged pupils, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree we had intended.
-The impact was mitigated by our resolution to maintain a high quality curriculum, including during periods of partial closure, which was aided by use of online resources such as those provided by Read Write Inc and White Rose maths and the use of devices to support at home.